ambigudus/hll/README.md

 # hll
 Hyperloglog
-Estimate cardinality of a streaming.
+:Estimate cardinality of a streaming.